How to Remove Static From Vinyl Records

 Every atom has a balance of protons and electrons i.e. an equal amount of protons and electrons which makes the material neutrally charged.

-As you know, vinyl records are built with PVC (polyvinyl chloride) material which is a natural insulator, and a static charge is built on it when it interacts with other objects.
+Well, as you all know, vinyl records are built with PVC (polyvinyl chloride) material, which is a natural insulator, and a static charge is built upon it when it interacts with other objects like record sleeves, hand touches, a stylus running over the record, the temperature and humidity of the room, and much more, and according to my experience, the dry weather builds up the static very fast.

 Measure Taken By Manufacturers To Reduce Static Charge Of PVC: